 Other liposuction lumps are residual fat that remains after liposuction.
 These are small bumps and gradually settle down.
 A secondary liposuction procedure can also solve this problem.

 Additionally, a lack of skill on the part of the surgeon increases the chance of occurrence of dimpling and lumpiness in liposuctioned areas.

 Lumps typically don’t last long.
-The passage of time is the best treatment for post-liposuction dimpling, but there are some treatments that can help the skin flatten out faster.
+The passage of time is the best treatment for post-liposuction dimpling, but there are some treatments that can help the skin flatten out faster, while skin tightening procedures like radiofrequency and Ultrasound therapy can be helpful, there are other more popular procedures.
 Some of them are: